-Local sources of revenue generated 41.91% of all sources of revenue and increased by 8% over the previous fiscal year.
-The increase in local sources was a result of increased property tax collections due to an increase in assessed values in the district.
+Local sources of revenue generated 43.42% of all sources of revenue and decreased by 1% from the previous fiscal year due to a tax rate decrease required by House Bill 3.
 Local revenues include property taxes, earnings on investments, and tuition and fees; nearly all of local revenues come from the collection of property taxes –what you, as a citizen, pay for educating our students.

-State sources of revenue that support the general fund are the most significant for the district, representing 54.63% of all available sources of funding.
-State revenues increased by 5.82% from the previous fiscal year.
-The increase in state revenues is due to additional state aid received as a supplemental appropriation via Senate Bill 500 for property value declines as a result of Hurricane Harvey which impacted the District in the fall of 2017.
+State sources of revenue that support the general fund are the most significant for the district, representing 54.55% of all available sources of funding.
+State revenues decreased by 5% from the previous fiscal year.
+The decrease is due to a portion of the Foundation School Program (FSP) revenue being funded through the Elementary and Secondary School Emergency (ESSER) as part of the Coronavirus Aid, Relief and Economic Securities (CARES) Act.

 The official adopted budget provides estimated revenues and approved expenditures and a narrative describing major budget priorities and decisions.
 The budget serves as the financial plan for Spring ISD.
 The budget process starts during the fall semester and is approved by the Board of Trustees in May/June of the next year.

 A review update of anticipated revenues and expenditures since the original budget was approved.

-Comprehensive Annual Financial Report (CAFR) - The CAFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.
+Annual Comprehensive Financial Report (ACFR) - The ACFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.

 Popular Annual Financial Report (PAFR) - The PAFR is a brief summary of the District’s Comprehensive Annual Financial Report (CAFR).
 This report is intended to increase public awareness throughout the community about Spring ISD’s financial condition by presenting the financial information in a way that is more understandable to parents, students, community members, taxpayers, and other interested parties.
 Unlike the CAFR, the PAFR is not prepared in accordance with generally accepted accounting principles.